ayeressian/db-viewer-component/README.md

 Name | Description
 --- | ---
 `src` | Viewer-schema url.
 It should follow [this](https://raw.githubusercontent.com/ayeressian/db-viewer-component/new-events-methods/src/validation-schema.json) json schema.
 An example of schema can be found [here](https://raw.githubusercontent.com/ayeressian/db-viewer-component/master/example/schema/school.json).
+`disable-table-movement` | If this attribute exist.
+Table movement will be disabled.
 #### Events
 Name | Description | event.detail
 --- | --- | ---